vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     When prompted for the password, enter the appliance password that you specified when you deployed the new version of the appliance.

-8. Navigate to the upgrade script and run it.
+2. Navigate to the upgrade script and run it.

     <pre>$ cd /etc/vmware/upgrade</pre>
     <pre>$ ./upgrade.sh</i></pre>

+	You can bypass some or all of the following steps by specifying additional optional arguments when you run the upgrade script.
+For information about the arguments that you can specify, see [Specify Command Line Options During Appliance Upgrade](#upgradeoptions) below.

     If you attempt to run the script while the appliance is still initializing and you see the following message, wait for a few more minutes, then attempt to run the script again.

     <pre>Appliance services not ready.
 Please wait until vic-appliance-load-docker-images.service has completed.</pre>

-1. Provide information about the new version of the appliance.
+3. Provide information about the new version of the appliance.

     1. Enter the address of the vCenter Server instance on which you deployed the new appliance.
     2. Enter the Single Sign-On user name and password of a vSphere administrator account.